gioisco/cxresume/README.md

 - `--print` — print the exact command that would run and exit
 - `--no-launch` — do not launch Codex (useful with `--print`)
 - `-y`, `--yes` — skip interactive pauses
+- `-n`, `--new` (with `cwd`) — create, record, and resume a new workspace session
+- `-l`, `--latest` (with `cwd`) — resume the most recently recorded workspace session
 - `-h`, `--help` — show help
 - `-v`, `--version` — show version

 Filters

 - Dot filter: `cxresume .` shows only sessions whose recorded working directory matches your current directory (best‑effort; depends on logs containing `cwd`).
+- Workspace filter: `cxresume cwd` restricts to sessions recorded for the current directory via `.cxresume_sessions`, auto-creating one if needed.

+Workspace Sessions

+- Each workspace uses a local `.cxresume_sessions` file to remember session IDs created via `cxresume cwd`.
+- Run `cxresume cwd -n` to create a fresh session for this directory, append its ID to `.cxresume_sessions`, and launch Codex immediately.
+- Run `cxresume cwd -l` to jump straight into the most recently recorded workspace session.
+- Inside the TUI opened by `cxresume cwd`, press `s` at any time to trigger the same “create and resume” flow without leaving the picker.

 Config